prodriguezsosa/conText/vignettes/quickstart.md

 **conText** was designed to work closely with [quanteda](https://quanteda.io), as such most functions will expect a quanteda object such as a *corpus*, *tokens* or *dfm*/*fcm*.
-To make the most of **conText**, we recommend that you familirize yourself with some of quanteda’s basic functionalities [Quick Start Guide](https://quanteda.io/articles/quickstart.html).
+To make the most of **conText**, we recommend that you familiarize yourself with some of quanteda’s basic functionalities [Quick Start Guide](https://quanteda.io/articles/quickstart.html).

 # Setup